NORTHWEST TERRITORIES

 Arctic Red River Posts

-An HBC post was established soon after a mission was first established here in 1895.
+An HBC post was established here not long after a Roman Catholic mission was established in 1895.
+It was a subpost of Fort McPherson until 1905.
 The community was renamed in 1994.

 A NWMP / RCMP post was also later established sometime before 1940 (date ?).